Miro0o/Docs-Notes/CS/🔑 CS_Core/🍕 Database System/⚜️ Database System Design/📌 DBMS Design/Conceptual Database Design (Conceptual Modeling)/ER & EER & ERD.md

 ### 3️⃣ Attributes
 - **Simple attributes**: An attribute composed of a single component with an independent existence.

-- **Composite attributes**: An attribute composed of multiple components, each with an inde- pendent existence.
+- **Composite attributes**: An attribute composed of multiple components, each with an independent existence.

 - **Single-valued attributes**: An attribute that holds a single value for each occurrence of an entity type.